 You’ve got hours and hours of internet research to get through – narrowing down and picking out the best flight tickets and accommodation deals.

-Not to mention, there’s all the boring stuff like travel insurance, and the visa process – which could be a long, drawn out process in depending on where you’re travelling to.
+Not to mention, there’s all the boring stuff like travel insurance, and the visa process – which could be a long, drawn-out process depending on where you’re traveling to.